ruinogenesis/ICT111-ToBeGiven-MVP/README.md

 - SaaS platform
 - Marketplace or digital platform

-Most likely for our MVP: a **web application + dashboard**, with a simple cloud-based data store (database or Google Sheet backend) and an optional AI-assisted feature for summarising status later in the semester.
+Most likely for our MVP: a **web application + marketplace/digital platform**, with a simple cloud-based data store (Google Sheet or a lightweight database) for listings, plus an optional AI-assisted feature for listing help and natural-language search.

 ## Repository Structure
 - **docs**: reports, team profile, idea log, weekly logbook, and problem notes